 Beryl strengthens into a Category 1 hurricane in the Atlantic as it bears down on Caribbean

-Beryl strengthened into a hurricane on Saturday as it churned toward the southeast Caribbean, with forecasters warning it was expected to strengthen into a dangerous major hurricane before reaching Barbados and the Windward Islands late Sunday or early Monday.
+Beryl became a hurricane on Saturday as it churned toward the southeast Caribbean, with forecasters warning it was expected to strengthen into a "dangerous major hurricane" before reaching Barbados and the Windward Islands late Sunday or early Monday, according to the National Hurricane Center.

 A major hurricane is considered a Category 3 or higher, with winds of at least 111 mph.
 At the moment, Beryl is a Category 1 hurricane.

+On Saturday night, Beryl was located about 595 miles southeast of Barbados, with maximum sustained winds of 85 mph, per the hurricane center.
+It was moving west at 20 mph.

+"Rapid strengthening is forecast over the next day or so," the hurricane center said.

-A hurricane warning was issued for Barbados, and a hurricane watch was in effect for St. Lucia, Grenada, and St. Vincent and the Grenadines, while a tropical storm watch was issued for Martinique, Dominica and Tobago.
-Hurricane watches were in effect for Barbados, St. Lucia, Grenada, and St. Vincent and the Grenadines, while a tropical storm watch was issued for Martinique, Dominica and Tobago.
+A hurricane warning was issued for Barbados, St. Lucia, Grenada, and St. Vincent and the Grenadines, while a tropical storm warning is in effect for Martinique and Tobago, and a tropical storm watch was in place for Dominica.
 All except for Barbados are part of the Windward Islands.

 The hurricane center said "life-threatening winds and storm surge" were possible for the Windward Islands beginning Sunday night.